Satyake/Udacity-ND-Azure/README.md

-# Operationalizing Machine Learning Pipelines
+#  Section 2 Operationalizing Machine Learning Pipelines
 In this Section an Azure AutoML pipeline has been created and deployed as a web service.
 The following Sections list the crucial steps undertaken.
   # Compute Provisoning
   A Machine Learning Computer Cluster is provisoned using the Azure ML SDK with maximum node count of 4 and priority set to low for saving costs.
 The following   screenshot lists the same,
 ![Compute Provisioning](https://github.com/Satyake/Udacity-ND-Azure/blob/main/Screenshot%202023-01-01%20182114.jpg)

+ # Defining AutoML and AutoML Pipeline Steps as Pipelines